markusmoenig/Eldiron/docs/docs/creator/tools/overview.md

 - a structural tile palette for conceptual dungeon cells
 - a TOML settings panel for dungeon generation parameters such as floor base, height, and door settings

+With the [Palette Tool](palette), the lower picker area shows the **Palette** dock instead:

+- a palette board for selecting and reordering palette entries
+- a material inspector for roughness, metallic, opacity, and emissive
+- `Apply Color` and `Clear` actions for palette-based assignment

 ## 3D Detail Editing

 `DETAIL` replaces the older separate surface-edit workflow.
 Instead of switching into a dedicated editing-surface mode, you stay in the normal 3D view and click the wall, floor, or ceiling you want to edit.